Design: How Does LoadBalancer Work?

 Q: Consistent hashing in load balancing?

-Configuration example in HAProxy or in the ALOHA Load-Balancer: link
+Configuration example in HAProxy using consistent hashing: link

 balance source hash-type consistent